ChVince/lookup-oauth-js/README.md

 ### Customization changes
 - custom server url (https://lookup-signin.herokuapp.com) in Grunfile.js envify section
-- jquery-lite is excluded from dist bundle (dist/oauth.js), which decreased file size nearly two times (218 kB -> 118 kB).
+- jquery-lite is excluded from dist bundle (dist/oauth.js) as well as redundant [Q](https://github.com/kriskowal/q), which greatly decreased file size (uncompressed: 218 kB -> 52 kB).

 The last change is done in pretty clumsy way (will be appreciate for more elegant hint): in core.coffee getJquery is modified to return global jQuery variable - so it works in assumption, that global jQuery is available.